VladimirBelebnev/my-slider/README.md

         <button class="slider-nextBtn">
     </div>

 ❗Ideal structure of the HTML code (class names can be changed).
 Note that you can choose not to use the number of slides in total and the current slide (just leave it out in your HTML structure).
+Switching buttons are also an optional attribute, but then you must enable the automatic slide switching setting.

 ### JS settings